Suraj0791/bookly/build.md

 now qtash trigger the events but we still need to use other thing to send email we will use resend we will write resend email code inside workflow

+NOW WE NEED TO MAKE ADMIN DASHBOARD
+SO WE NEED A DIFFERENT APP NOW FOR ADMIN PANEL MONO REPO NOW ADMIN PANEL IS COMPLETE DIFFERENT FROM USER PANEL I MEAN ALL UI AND ALL SO AGAIN INSIDE ADMIN FOLDER WE NEED TO COMPLETELY MAKE DIFFERRENT FOLDERS ROOT ND UI COMP SIDEBAR NAVABR ND HOME HERO SECTION ND ALL